aliiafkari/Arna-Dataset/README.md

 </div>
 ### 3. how To Access 🤔
-Applicants wishing to access the Arna dataset are kindly invited to visit the [here](https://github.com) to access the dataset.
-GitHub.
+Applicants wishing to access the Arna dataset are kindly invited to visit the [Google Drive](LINK) to access the dataset.

+### 4. Citation
+If you find this data useful, please consider citing our paper🙏🌹.